MousaviLaleh/World_Weather_Analysis/README.md

 ## Purpose
-The purpose of this project consists of three technical analyses.
+The purpose of this project consists of three technical analyses:
   - Retrieve Weather Data.
   - Create a Customer Travel Destinations Map.
   - Create a Travel Itinerary Map.